 Cats may also drool more when they’re happy.
 Often, this is paired with kneading.
 Your cat might come over to greet you, knead your thighs as he climbs in your lap, and start to drool.
 It’s just a natural behavior, and your cat is showing how happy he is to be spending time with you.
 If it bothers you, keep a towel or washcloth handy.

 You might also notice that your cat drools more when he’s relaxed.
 A cat drooling while sleeping is a perfect example of this.
 If your cat is happy, feels safe, and is a bit sleepy, it’s only natural that he’ll drool a bit.
-You can encourage him to sleep on a fleece blanket that you can easily wash and swap out.
+After all, it happens to humans as well!
+If you’re worried about your cat getting drool on the furniture, you can encourage him to sleep on a fleece blanket that you can easily wash and swap out.

 Pain can also cause your cat to drool and can indicate that your cat is injured or sick.
 There are potentially endless issues that can cause this response, including injured teeth, gum issues, and just about any other pain-related condition.
 Toxins and poisoning can also cause cats to drool.